MicrosoftDocs/dynamics-365-customer-engagement/ce/common-scheduler/developer/extending-urs-step-by-step.md

 1. Click Save and Close
 1. Close the Language entity form

-### Create the Relationships from the Requirement Entity to the Language Entity
+### Create the relationships from the Requirement entity to the Language entity

 1. In the Language solution, add the existing Resource Requirement entity to the solution (If presented with a Missing Required Components dialog, select No, do not include required components.)
 1. In the Resource Requirement entity, create a new Field